 IMPORTANT: SAVE YOUR BOXES!
 If you can do so, save the cartons, packing pieces, and plastic bags that came with your speakers.
 They will be useful in case you move or have to ship your loudspeakers for any reason.
 In any case, save all packing materials until you are certain that the systems have suffered no damage in shipment.
-If you find such damage, either visible or internal, contact your dealer immediately for the proper return procedure.
+If you find such damage, either visible or internal, contact your dealer immediately.